We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-When you’re aroused, your vagina may naturally lubricate.
-This helps prevent pain during partner and solo sex and makes the overall experience a lot more fun.
+When a woman is sexually aroused, the vagina normally self-lubricates.
+This makes the overall experience a lot more fun.

-Your body may produce less lubricant as a result of hormonal changes, aging, or medication.
-That’s usually where artificial lube comes in.
+Intercourse without lubricant can be painful and damage the vaginal lining.
+Your body may produce less lubricant as a result of hormonal changes, menopause, aging, or medication.
+That’s usually where artificial lubricant comes in.

-Artificial lube can help enhance arousal, boost sexual pleasure, keep your vaginal skin soft, and, most importantly, reduce friction during penetration — whether it’s by a partner or your favorite sex toy.
-You can buy lube online or at your local drugstore.
+Artificial lubricant can help enhance arousal, boost sexual pleasure, keep your vaginal skin soft, and, most importantly, reduce friction during penetration — whether it’s by a partner or your favorite sex toy.
+You can buy lubricant online or at your local drugstore.

 Not sure where to start?
 Read on to learn how water, oil, silicone, and natural options compare, products to try, tips for use, and more.

-Lubes are for everyone, regardless of whether your body produces lubrication naturally.
+Lubricants can be used by everyone, regardless of whether their body produces lubrication naturally.

-If you’re dealing with vagina dryness, you may find lube especially beneficial.
-Using lube before sexual activity can help prevent itching, burning, and other discomfort.
+If you’re dealing with vagina dryness, you may find lubricant especially beneficial.
+Using lubricant before sexual activity can help prevent itching, burning, chaffing, and other discomfort.

 Dryness commonly affects people who: